jdnoc/blacklet/index.markdown

 		                    <div class="row">
 		                        <div class="col-sm-8 col-sm-offset-2 text-center">
 		                            <h3> Create Without Compromise</h3>
-		                            <p class="lead"> We've created the world's first premium black paper notebook as a portable foundation for creating - without sacrificing functionality or style.<br><br>When it comes to notebooks - we noticed something.
+		                            <p class="lead"> We've created the world's first premium black paper notebook - without sacrificing functionality or style.<br><br>When it comes to notebooks - we noticed something was missing.
 Why aren't there any great options for notebooks with black paper?<br><br>As of right now, the best way to do creative work on black paper is to buy a pack of black cardstock.
 That's unprofessional, unportable, and frankly unacceptable.<br><br><strong>No more buying stacks of cardstock.
 No more cheap ring bound notebooks.
 No more excuses.
-Create beautiful work on a notebook that makes a statement.</strong><br><br>We want to enable the creative community to have the best medium possible for creative work on black paper. </p>
+Create beautiful work on a notebook that makes a statement.</strong><br><br>We want to enable the creative community to have the best medium possible for work on black paper. </p>
 		                        </div>
 		                    </div>
 		                </div>